 According to the record, Employee was hired on January 5, 2009, as a full-time Administrative Support Specialist with the Medicaid Fraud Unit of Agency.
 Subsequently, Employee was promoted to a Forensic Evidence Specialist position.
 While working full time with Agency, Employee applied for and received unemployment benefits from the District of Columbia.
-Employee received unemployment benefits from the week ending on January 09, 2009, until the week ending on April 4, 2009.4
+Employee received unemployment benefits from the week ending on January 09, 2009, until the week ending on April 4, 2009.

 In order to receive unemployment benefits through the District of Columbia Department of Employment Services ("DOES"), Employee was required to complete a "Continued Claim Form" weekly.
-On the forms Employee filled out starting January of 2009 to April of 2009, Employee certified that: 1) she was able, available and actively seeking work during the week claimed; 2) she did not perform work during the week claimed; and 3) she did not return to full time work during the week claimed.5 Following an audit by DOES, Agency was notified via email on July 11, 2012, that Employee had filed and receive unemployment compensation while working for Agency.
+On the forms Employee filled out starting January of 2009 to April of 2009, Employee certified that: 1) she was able, available and actively seeking work during the week claimed; 2) she did not perform work during the week claimed; and 3) she did not return to full time work during the week claimed.
+Following an audit by DOES, Agency was notified via email on July 11, 2012, that Employee had filed and receive unemployment compensation while working for Agency.
 Accordingly, Agency placed Employee on Enforced Leave pending an investigation into the charges, pursuant to DPM §1620.1(a).
-While on Enforced Leave, the United States Attorney for the District of Columbia Government.
+While on Enforced Leave, the United States Attorney for the District of Columbia issued an arrest warrant based on Employee's intent to defraud the District of Columbia Government.
 Employee was charged with first degree fraud at the District of Columbia Superior Court.